What Does the Term Spread Predict? IP, GDP, Coincident Index?

 While it has been standard practice to take industrial production as a proxy for a broad aggregate, this is pretty much an expediency, rather than something economically motivated.
 Industrial production (mining, utilities and manufacturing) accounted for only 13% of GDP in 2023.
 So if one wants to investigate the implications of financial indicators for aggregate economic activity, it makes more sense to focus upon GDP.

-The conclusion is that the term spread does predict IP growth, but doesn’t predict overall economic activity, in the last thirty years.
+The conclusion is that the term spread does predict IP growth, but doesn’t predict overall economic activity, over the last thirty years.
 Interestingly, in line the findings in Ahmed and Chinn (2024), the foreign term spread does predict GDP.